xpqz/dyalog-docs/language-reference-guide/docs/the-i-beam-operator/create-data-binding-source.md

 ### Binding a Vector of .NET Objects

-A vector of .NET objects is bound in the same way as a vector of character vectors, i.e. as a System.Collection, suitable for binding to the ItemSource property of an ItemsControl.
+A vector of .NET objects is bound in the same way as a vector of character vectors, that is, as a System.Collection, suitable for binding to the ItemSource property of an ItemsControl.
 ```apl
       ↑Easter
 2015 4 12